lasigeBioTM/MER/README.md

 # MER (Minimal Named-Entity Recognizer)

-MER is a lexicon-based Named-Entity Recognition system which annotates in the text terms present in an arbitrary lexicon provided by the user.
+MER is a Named-Entity Recognition tool which given any lexicon and any input text returns the list of terms recognized in the text, including their exact location (annotations).
 MER is better described in [link to proceedings paper].

 ## Dependencies

-### Operative System

-This was tested and works as expected on Ubuntu 16.04 and CentOS 6.

 ### awk